GitBl/analysisTB/README.md

 A code for network comparaison can be found [here](ResNetComparison.ipynb).

-You can watch CKA application to neural neutworks [here](CKAComputation.ipynb)
+You can watch CKA application to neural networks [here](CKAComputation.ipynb).